Elijbet/ReactTheCompleteGuideWithMaximilian-PracticeProjects/03.Burger_Builder/03.burger_builder_app/README.md

 * Project tree.
 * Setup Aux functional component so we can wrap multiple tags in it instead of using an enclosing div.
 * Build ingredient case function and prop-type validation.
+* Get the Burger Ingredients to show up.